Visualization tools for the ASReview project

 By default, the values shown are expressed as percentages of the total number of papers.
 Use the

-There are currently three plot types implemented: inclusions, discovery, limits.
-They can be
+There are currently four plot types implemented: inclusion, discovery,

 --type switch.
 Multiple plots can be made by using